How to Be a Great Code Reviewer With Tips and Best Practices

 Preparation is key to a successful code review.
 Important steps include:

-• Running tests before seeking feedback to confirm that the code functions correctly and to respect the reviewers’ time.
+Running automated testing and other tests before seeking feedback to confirm that the code functions correctly and to respect the reviewers’ time.

-Providing a detailed description of the code changes is another crucial part of the preparation process.
+Providing a detailed description of the code changes to the source code is another crucial part of the preparation process.
 Clear descriptions improve reviewers’ understanding and speed up the review by outlining what has been modified and why.
 This guidance helps reviewers navigate the changes and provide more meaningful feedback.

 Thorough preparation lays the foundation for an effective and efficient code review, ultimately leading to higher-quality code.